Sacramento Schools & Colleges

-In terms of employment growth, job availability, and salary potential, occupations related to health care and business offer some of the best prospects for residents of the Sacramento area.
+In terms of employment growth, job availability, and salary potential, occupations related to health care and business offer some of the best prospects for Sacramento area residents.

-Personal care and home health aides (44.8%): Assist physically challenged people who need help with basic acts of daily living or health-related tasks in their places of residence.
-A high school diploma is enough to get started in some positions, but many home health aide jobs require some additional state-approved training and certification.
+Personal care and home health aides (44.8%): Assist physically challenged people who need help with basic acts of daily living or health-related tasks in their homes.
+A high school diploma is enough to get started in some positions.
+Still, many home health aide jobs require some additional state-approved training and certification.

 - Average yearly wage: $27,110